My CV

 • Revolt Studios, Poland (no website, no longer in existence).

-• Armed Forces Corp (2009; published in Poland as Najemnicy) - project manager, and subsequently consultant.
+• Armed Forces Corp (2009; PC; published in Poland as Najemnicy) - project manager, and subsequently consultant.
 The title is a first-person shooter.
 My job was to kick-start the project, develop the initial project plan and design documentation, as well as to train a newly-hired project manager and eventually pass the project on to him entirely.
 Subsequently, I also translated the game's dialogues from Polish to English.

-• Royal Marines Commando (2008) - project manager.
+• Royal Marines Commando (2008; PC) - project manager.
 The title was a first-person shooter.
 I was in charge for the first half of the project, before passing command to a trainee project manager.
 My duties included coordinating design documentation development, directly overseeing the game & level design team, coordinating the game's development in general, and training the new project manager.

-• Code of Honor 2 (2008) - project manager.
+• Code of Honor 2 (2008; PC) - project manager.
 The title was a first-person shooter.
 I was in charge of the project.
 My duties included coordinating design documentation development, directly overseeing the game & level design team, and coordinating the game's development in general.
 I also developed the story into a full scenario script.

-• Operation Thunderstorm (2008; published in Poland as Mortyr: Operacja Sztorm) - Localisation Kit manager.
+• Operation Thunderstorm (2008; PC; published in Poland as Mortyr: Operacja Sztorm) - Localisation Kit manager.
 The title was a first-person shooter.
 I stepped into the project late in its development cycle, so my role was relatively limited.
 I was there, more or less, to ensure that the project would be completed on time.
 I handled the Localisation Kit and helped to manage the project as a whole in its final stages.

-• Terrorist Takedown 2 (2007) - project manager.
+• Terrorist Takedown 2 (2007; PC) - project manager.
 The title was a first-person shooter, and I was in charge of the project.
 My duties included coordinating design documentation development, directly overseeing the game & level design team, and coordinating the game's development in general.
 I also developed the story into a full scenario script.

-• Battlestrike: Force of Resistance (2007; published in Poland as Mortyr III: Akcje Dywersyjne) - level designer and Localisation Kit manager for the product, a first-person shooter.
+• Battlestrike: Force of Resistance (2007; PC; published in Poland as Mortyr III: Akcje Dywersyjne) - level designer and Localisation Kit manager for the product, a first-person shooter.
 Apart from that, I also handled the Localisation Kit again.
 As such, I was responsible for checking and correcting all the game texts (briefings, objectives, dialogues, etc.) in Polish and English, as well as preparing the Localisation Kit for translation into other languages.

-• The Hell in Vietnam (2007) – design consultant.
+• The Hell in Vietnam (2007; PC) – design consultant.
 I was attached to this project, a first-person shooter, late in its production cycle.
 In spite of the odd job title, my main responsibility was to put together the game's Localisation Kit - I collected all of the game's texts and dialogues, worked with an outsourced writer on a second draft, and then polished everything up into a final draft.
 I was actually attached to this project mainly in order for me to gather experience working with first-person shooters, so originally my official task was to a) brush up on using the editing tools for the Chrome engine, and b) to play the game and offer ideas on how to further improve it.
 I didn't much like being a fifth wheel, however, so I was able to finally get the more concrete task of handling the Localisation Kit.

-• Wings of Honour: Battles of the Red Baron (2006) – lead level designer, co-designer and co-writer for this arcade flying game.
+• Wings of Honour: Battles of the Red Baron (2006; PC) – lead level designer, co-designer and co-writer for this arcade flying game.
 Functions included overseeing the production of all the missions in the game (i.e., developing missions and supervising the level designers).
 I contributed to the general game design, and wrote & edited a great deal of the voiceover texts.

-• Tannhauser Gate, Poland, website: http://www.thgate.com, 2004 - 2005.
+• Tannhauser Gate, Poland, website: http://www.thgate.com, December 2004 - June 2005.
 This was a small game developer with about fifteen-twenty staff members.
 When I joined them as a junior game designer, both of their projects were in late stages of development.
 However, the small size of the team meant that I was given far greater responsibilities than the title of junior game designer would indicate:

 • Bond University, Gold Coast, Australia, February – April 2003.
 Casual marking tutor in COMN13-612: Videogames as Communication.
 Duties include marking student papers and helping to prepare weekly discussions.